The methods of determining disk usage differ between operating systems. Refer to the section below that matches the operating system.

 - Double-click the My Computer icon.

-- Right-click the entry for your local disk.
+- Right-click the entry for the local disk.

 - Click Properties.
 Disk usage is displayed graphically.